emsig/elfe3D/elfe3D/README.md

 > Geophysical Journal International, Volume 227, Issue 3,
 > December 2021, Pages 1624–1645, https://doi.org/10.1093/gji/ggab264

-and refer to the **elfe3D** version you used with the ZENODO DOI: Link to Zenodo DOI
+ and refer to the `elfe3D` version you used via the ZENODO DOI: https://doi.org/10.5281/zenodo.13309721

 Do not forget to acknowledge `MUMPS` and `tetgen` developers!